The Langham (apartment building): Landmark designations

 The Langham was listed as a contributing property to the Central Park West Historic District when the district was listed on the U.S. National Register of Historic Places on November 9, 1982.
-It is also part of the New York City Landmarks Preservation Commission's Central Park West Historic District, designated in 1990.
+It is also part of the New York City Landmarks Preservation Commission's city-designated West 73rd–74th Street Historic District, designated in 1982, and the LPC's Upper West Side/Central Park West Historic District, designated in 1990.